 When selecting windows for energy efficiency, it's important to first research their energy-performance ratings in relation to the South Burlington climate and your home's design.
 What does “energy efficiency” even mean and how can you weigh the energy savings of one window against another once they’re installed?

-ENERGY STAR is the government organization that provides consumers with a dependable source for energy efficiency information about products.
-When buying an energy-efficient window, read the ENERGY STAR label.
+ENERGY STAR is a government-backed designation that provides consumers with a dependable source for energy efficiency information about products.
+When buying an energy-efficient window, search for the ENERGY STAR label.
 It will highlight a number of the factors that go into classifying performance.
 Here’s a look at what these categories mean:

 - U-Factor: The rate of heat loss to the outside.
 A low U-factor is better.